-Consequently, creating a budgeting process can help to ensure that dollars are allocated to those things that help fulfill the church mission and vision.
+Consequently, creating a budgeting process can help to ensure that dollars are allocated to those things that help fulfill the church’s mission and vision.

 Budgeting Basics

 Budgets are used for both planning and control.
-Planning requires high level decisions about priorities that line up with strategy, while controlling ensures that management implements what was planned and achieves objectives.
+Planning requires high-level decisions about priorities that line up with a strategy.

 Planning is futile without control over spending, and without planning, there are no targeted objectives to achieve.

-Budgets set targets for revenues and spending, and establishes a plan for how the church will achieve its short and long term strategy.
+Budgets set targets for revenues and spending and establish a plan for how the church will achieve its short and long-term strategy.

-The budgeting process makes estimates of revenues, plans expenditures, and restricts spending that is not part of the plan.
+The budgeting process makes estimates of revenues, plan expenditures, and restricts spending that is not part of the plan.

 Budget allocation is based on historical performance and church priorities.
-Budget expenses are organized and controlled by the different levels of management.
+Operating expenses are organized and controlled by the different levels of management.

 Manager performance is based on how well their department budget is controlled.
-Managers are held accountable for variances between the budget and actual results.
+These budget managers are held accountable for variances between the budget and actual results.

 The Budgeting Process